• Dec 15, 2025

 1. Verify the information on a risk-sensitive basis:

 Companies have to obtain proof of wealth documents from a reliable, independent source that confirms how the wealth was generated.
-SOW and SOF can be established through a combination of sources, such as:

-• Publicly-available property registers
+• Publicly available property registers

 • Past transactions